blog Oracle blog in Spanish

 In this post explain how to manually add disks to the Linux operating system.
 We will also explain how to set them up so that they can be used to store data from our Oracle database.

-First we are going to list the disks that we have in our virtual machine.
+First, let's list the disks we have in our virtual machine.

 There are two ways, one manually and the other through a graphical form as shown below.